ketanbhole/Blindness-Detection/README.md

 PIL (Pillow)
 scikit-learn

+For installing dependencies run the following command in terminal: pip install -r requirements.txt

 Usage
 1. Dataset Preparation
 The retinal images and their corresponding labels should be organized into specific directories or folders.